MarcusRosaa/react-fundamentals/README.md

 # react-fundamentals
-Introducing React for web development with functional components
+Introducing React for web development with functional components, using babel and webpack too.